 Lu Bu's strategist, Chen Gong was a previous minister of Dong Zhuo, until he rescued Cao Cao from execution, but quickly left after seeing the warlord's brutal nature.
 After Dong Zhuo's fall, he offers his services to Lu Bu and continue to serve him, through good and ill, until his demise at Xiapi.

 - Adaptational Villainy: In 8, contrasting his appearance from 7, he attacks Cao Cao and Diaochan takes his place and helps Cao Cao escape.
 Also in the Romance novel, he is the one who helped Cao Cao escape from Luo Yang after the latter failed to assassinate Dong Zhuo and he delivered a What the Hell, Hero? to Cao Cao for killing Lu Boshe (Cao Cao's relative) and his servants because Cao Cao mistook them for planning to assassinate him, and spent his life refusing to serve what he regarded as an ambitious usurper.
-In the 8th game, when he's finally a playable unique character, he's turned into an ambitious usurper motivated by his own pride and desire for glory more than anything else.
+In 8, when he's finally a playable unique character, he's turned into an ambitious usurper motivated by his own pride and desire for glory more than anything else.

 - Note that the "virtuous" portrayal from Romance novel may or may not be accurate to the history.
 While he did betray Cao Cao and defected to Lu Bu in history, that's presumably done out of pragmatism, considering Cao Cao wasn't really an influential warlord at the time yet.
-This is touched a bit in 9, where Chen Gong is actually part of Anti-Dong Zhuo coalition (instead of serving him like in 8) and he's skeptical to Cao Cao's ability to lead and recognize that it's ultimately Lu Bu and not Cao Cao who ends up killing Dong Zhuo, which is why he decides to betray Cao Cao and defect to Lu Bu.
+This is touched a bit in 9, where Chen Gong is actually part of the anti-Dong Zhuo coalition (instead of serving him like in 8) and he's skeptical of Cao Cao's ability to lead and recognize that it's ultimately Lu Bu and not Cao Cao who ends up killing Dong Zhuo, which is why he decides to betray Cao Cao and defect to Lu Bu.

-- In the case of real life, it was also hinted that Lu Bu didn't often rely on Chen Gong's strategies all the time due to some records stating he had rather very loose loyalty in the first place, with some even speculating that Chen Gong even wanted to claim power all for himself.
+- In the case of real life, it was also hinted that Lu Bu didn't often rely on Chen Gong's strategies all the time due to some records stating he had rather loose loyalty in the first place, with some even speculating that Chen Gong even wanted to claim power all for himself.

 - All According to Plan: The gameplay doesn't always reflect it, but the design idea behind his weapon boils down to this.